 First, the relative importance between the two variables (Social style vs Comp style) was pretty evenly split, with about 50% importance assigned to each one.
-I’m not convinced this is not an artifact of the survey design, however, as there were only two variables to choose from, and all of the rankings were evenly spaced (we ask people to score the options, just rank them).
-I ran a conjoint analysis on some subsets of the data, and there were some minor fluctuations in the relative importance, but for the most part, it stayed quite near 50/50.
+I’m not convinced this is not an artifact of the survey design, however, as there were only two variables to choose from, and all of the rankings were evenly spaced (I didn’t ask people to score the options, just rank them).
+I ran a conjoint analysis on some subsets of the data, and there were some minor fluctuations in the relative importance, but for the most part, it stayed pretty near 50/50.

 It would seem that there is an average preference for a full social as opposed to a limited one.

-This seems like a good moment to remind everyone that, just because people say it’s something they might prefer, it doesn’t necessarily mean that you should go with that.
+This seems like a good moment to remind everyone that just because people say it’s something they might prefer, it doesn’t necessarily mean that you should go with that.
 Also, just because they might prefer a Full Social doesn’t mean they wouldn’t attend an event with a Limited Social.
-In fact, in the free response, many people said they just wanted to get dancing again and that the format didn’t matter to them as much as the dancing.
+In the free response, many people said they just wanted to get dancing again and that the format didn’t matter to them as much as the dancing.

 Most interesting for me, there was a clear preference for Jack and Jills over Strictlies.
 This went against my natural inclination, though it’s not wholly unexpected.
 See the graph below.

 Strictlies were associated with a negative utility, while both Fun Jack and Jills and WSDC Jack and Jills were preferred, on average.
 It’s helpful to note that, in the one subsetting experiment I did (analyzing data from those who responded that they resided in the ‘South’ part of the United States), the utility for the ‘Fun’ Jack and Jill was essentially Zero.
-Instead, there was a strong preference for WSDC JnJ’s over both Fun and strictly.
+Instead, there was a strong preference for WSDC JnJ’s over Fun and Strictly.